 Berger brings more than 25 years of government relations and political affairs experience to his post and has held key association and business management positions.
 In addition, he served as chief of staff in the U.S. House of Representatives.

-Throughout his lobbying career, Berger has been an effective advocate and political strategist for the groups he has represented, including the Farm Bureau, Association of Realtors, and various insurance companies.
+Throughout his lobbying career, Berger has been an effective advocate and political strategist for the groups he has represented, including the Farm Bureau, Association of Realtors and various insurance companies.

-Berger earned a master's degree in public administration from Harvard University and a bachelor's of science degree in economics from Florida State University.In addition, he is an adjunct professor at George Washington University in the Communication Department.
+Berger earned a master's degree in public administration from Harvard University and a Bachelor of Science degree in economics from Florida State University.
+He also serves on the Florida State University Alumni Association's National Board of Directors, appointed by FSU President John Thrasher.
+In addition, he was an adjunct professor at The George Washington University in the communications department.